vasilyyaremchuk/pull_quote_demo_pull_quote_demo/README.md

-# Pull Quote as a Media Demo Example
+# Demo Example: Pull Quote as a Media
 Drupal 8 demo module that illustrate Media-Driven Architecture

 There are 2 modules: